Associate Professor of History

 Kathleen B. Casey is the author of The Prettiest Girl on Stage is a Man: Race and Gender Benders in American Vaudeville and is currently writing her second book, The Things She Carried: Women and the Power of the Purse, under contract with Oxford University Press.
-She has also published in Gender & History, Frontiers: A Journal of Women’s Studies, and the Journal of American Culture.
+She has also published in Gender & History, Frontiers: A Journal of Women’s Studies, the Journal of American Culture and Ms. Magazine.

 Dr. Casey earned her PhD in History with a graduate certificate in Gender and Women’s Studies at the University of Rochester in 2010.
-She was born in Massachusetts, raised in upstate New York, and is now based in Portsmouth, Virginia.
+She was born in Massachusetts, raised in upstate New York, worked at the University of Wisconsin-Milwaukee, Virginia Wesleyan University, and is now based in Greenville, South Carolina at Furman University.

 Recent Media